Work with a Legal Team Who Truly Cares

 When involved in any kind of accident in Kansas, you may be eligible to file a personal injury protection claim.
 Be sure to notify your insurance provider about the incident as soon as you can.
 Also, you must file your PIP claim within two years from the date of the accident or injury.
 An experienced personal injury attorney can help file your PIP claim, handle all communications and negotiations with the insurance companies involved, or take additional legal action where applicable.

-Turn to a Skilled Attorney
+Turn to a Skilled Attorney for Legal Assistance

 Dealing with the injuries and ramifications of an accident can be difficult and overwhelming.
 Thankfully, Kansas personal injury laws allow injury victims to pursue damages for their injuries—regardless of the at-fault party—by seeking PIP benefits.
 A skilled personal injury attorney can advocate for your best interests and help you pursue the rightful compensation for your injuries.